enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 In order to discuss the concept, let's look at some simple examples, as referenced from our [tracing-and-testing](https://github.com/enbnt/examples.enbnt.dev/tree/main/tracing-and-testing) example project.
+I'm also happy that it was possible to make such a simple example, without needing to delve into concepts like asynchronous programming with Futures, Finagle specific concepts, or powerful features like Dependency Injection.

 ### Controllers

-All of Finatra's routes and logic are defined in the form of a `Controller` abstraction, where each `Controller` is installed via the server definition.
-What you need to know from this is that we're defining a route at path `GET /score` with some nonsense example logic to illustrate how or why we might need to test traces in our local business logic... locally...
+All of Finatra's routes and logic are defined in the form of a `Controller` abstraction, where each `Controller` is installed by way of a server definition.
+What you need to know from this is that we're defining a route at path `GET /score`.
+Our business logic is nonsense, but it allows us to illustrate how or why we might need to test traces in our local business logic... locally...

-If the request has a `name` query param, it will return a score that is the length of the `name` string (i.e. `GET "/score?name=ian`, score = `3`).
-Unless there is a "multiplier" integer value supplied as another query param on the request, the score returned will be the `name` length multiplied by the `multiplier` (i.e. `GET "/score?name=ian&multiplier=5`,  score = `15`).
+If the request has a `name` query param, it will return a score that is the length of the `name` string (i.e. `GET "/score?name=ian`, score will be `3`).
+If there is a `multiplier` value (integer) supplied as another query param on the request, the score returned will be the `name` length multiplied by the `multiplier` (i.e. `GET "/score?name=ian&multiplier=5`, score will be `15`).
 If no `name` query param is present, a `-1` is always returned as the score.

 The point of this example isn't the logic, it's that we have a way to conditionally append an annotation to our distributed trace.
 It's pretty common to have branching or conditional logic and only want/need to annotate in those scenarios.
-This is accomplished via our `trace.recordBinary` calls in the `Controller`.
+The actual annotations are accomplished via our `trace.recordBinary` calls in the `Controller`.

 ```scala
 class ExampleController extends Controller {